msracver/Deep-Image-Analogy/README.md

 - **GPU Number**, GPU ID you want to run this experiment.
 - **Ratio**, the ratio to resize the inputs before sending them into the network.
 - **Blend Weight**, the level of weights in blending process.
-- **Output Ids**, IDs to name output files, mostly are the IDs of input A and input BP.
 - **Flag of WLS Filter**, if you are trying to do photo style transfer, we recommend to switch this on to keep the structure of original photo.

 ### Direct Run